slub/csv2scldj/README.md

 ## run

-    java -jar target/csv2scldj-0.0.2-SNAPSHOT-onejar.jar -csv-input-file-name=[FILE PATH TO YOUR CSV INPUT FILE] -ldj-output-file-name=[FILE PATH TO YOUR LINE-DELIMITED JSON OUTPUT FILE] -cell-value-delimiter=[THE CELL VALUE DELIMITER TO BE ABLE TO SPLIT UP MULTIPLE VALUES IN A CELL]
+    java -jar target/csv2scldj-0.0.2-SNAPSHOT-onejar.jar -csv-input-file-name=[FILE PATH TO YOUR CSV INPUT FILE] -schema-file-name=[FILE PATH TO YOUR SCHEMA FILE] -ldj-output-file-name=[FILE PATH TO YOUR LINE-DELIMITED JSON OUTPUT FILE] -cell-value-delimiter=[THE CELL VALUE DELIMITER TO BE ABLE TO SPLIT UP MULTIPLE VALUES IN A CELL]

 or

     cd bin
-    ./csv2scldj -csv-input-file-name=[FILE PATH TO YOUR CSV INPUT FILE] -ldj-output-file-name=[FILE PATH TO YOUR LINE-DELIMITED JSON OUTPUT FILE] -cell-value-delimiter=[THE CELL VALUE DELIMITER TO BE ABLE TO SPLIT UP MULTIPLE VALUES IN A CELL]
+    ./csv2scldj -csv-input-file-name=[FILE PATH TO YOUR CSV INPUT FILE] -schema-file-name=[FILE PATH TO YOUR SCHEMA FILE] -ldj-output-file-name=[FILE PATH TO YOUR LINE-DELIMITED JSON OUTPUT FILE] -cell-value-delimiter=[THE CELL VALUE DELIMITER TO BE ABLE TO SPLIT UP MULTIPLE VALUES IN A CELL]

 You can set the logging root directory with help of parameter ```-logging-dir [INSERT YOUR LOGGING DIRECTORY HERE]``` at ```csv2scldj``` command (```-Dlogging_dir=[INSERT YOUR LOGGING DIRECTORY HERE]``` when calling the java library directly).
 The default logging root directory is the current path where the command is executed from.